TheiaSpace/ESAT-STM32L4-platform/README.md

 as a whole under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-# Arduino Core for Theia Space's ESAT Boards (STM32L4)

-These are the support files needed to use Theia Space's STM32L4-based ESAT boards with Arduino.

-Use Arduino 1.8.0 or newer.

-## Supported boards

-ESAT ADCS.

 ## Credits